-At the same time, every property I've ever sold with a Land Contract has involved some fairly standard documentation to get the job done… and if you need help connecting the dots and understanding how the process works, I'd love to help you get there.
+At the same time, the standard closing process involves a fairly similar set of documentation to get the job done… and if you need help connecting the dots and understanding how the process works, I’d love to help you get there.

-When I was getting started with seller financing, I had a TON of questions, and it would have been very helpful if someone could have simply held my hand and thoroughly explained what each document was all about, what kinds of issues to watch out for and how to navigate through each step of the process.
+When I was closing my first few deals, I had a TON of questions and it would have been very helpful if someone could have simply held my hand and thoroughly explained what each document was all about, what kinds of issues to watch out for and how to navigate through each step of the process.

 With this in mind, I spent several months putting together a full-blown course that explains how this process works from start-to-finish.
-I call it the “Seller Financing Package” and it comes with dozens of video tutorials and document templates that give an in-depth explanation for each step along the way.
+The course is designed specifically for people working in the land investing business, and it comes with dozens of video tutorials and document templates that give an in-depth explanation for each step along the way.

 Here's what's included: